Yuwenbinjie/DAISO/README.md

 With the development of Ethereum, the scene on Ethereum is developing constantly, and the number of projects is increasing.
 How to “find the money” has become a challenge for many projects.

 ## Introduce
-Merge streaming money into DAICO, and Kleros solution the disputes from the project and investors.
+Merge streaming money into DAICO, and Decentralized Arbitration solution the disputes from the project and investors.
 Allocate fund money to the time, and the fundraising is no longer a one-time act, but a continuing act, and investors can exit at any time.
 By voting, it could minimize the risk of investors' money.
-And introduce the Kleros to supervision the project's behavior.
+And introduce the Decentralized Arbitration to supervision the project's behavior.

 ## Details
 https://lichenguang62.medium.com/daiso-a-project-fundraising-token-swap-scheme-4e7d3c1ceb67